 Strawman Has a Point: Magneto is right, in that his prediction that the US government will eventually turn on the mutants comes true, and his intention to wipe out the US and Soviet fleets that launched a full barrage at them—overcoming decades of tension in just a few minutes to do so—comes off as surprisingly understandable despite its extremism.
 Xavier, mistakenly, tries to stop him using the "just following orders" defense.
 Ironically, Magneto's interrupted counter "proved" that mutants in general are a threat.
 He could've just dumped the barrage he "caught" into the ocean.

-Riptide and Azazel, two of Shaw's minions who join Magneto after he kills Shaw, are quite popular among the fans, some of whom even ship them.
-Even their actors were interested in their return in X-Men: Days of Future Past, Alex Gonzalez saying in an interview that he'd "really like to be in the sequel" and explore more of Riptide's powers, and having signed on to play him in one or two more films, while Jason Flemyng said he was interested in exploring the origins of Azazel's son, Nightcrawler.
-Yet plans for the Hellfire Club's return were dropped when the writers chose the Days of Future Past storyline, Riptide gets a glorified cameo and Azazel gets killed in-between movies.
+Ditto for Riptide and Azazel, two of Shaw's minions who join Magneto after he kills Shaw, are quite popular among the fans, some of whom even ship them.
+Even their actors were interested in their return in X-Men: Days of Future Past; Alex Gonzalez stated in an interview that he'd "really like to be in the sequel" and explore more of Riptide's powers, and had signed on to play him in one or two more films, while Jason Flemyng said he was interested in exploring the origins of Azazel's son, Nightcrawler.
+Yet plans for the Hellfire Club's return were dropped when the writers chose the Days of Future Past storyline, so Riptide and Azazel get killed in-between movies.

 After successfully preventing the Cuban Missile Crisis from escalating into a full-out nuclear war due to the meddling of a psychotic mutant, mutants are now known to both the Russian and U.S. governments as a powerful force capable of causing hurricanes, flying, blasting people, and lifting an entire submarine out of the ocean.
 You'd Think: Both sides would see the potential for using these people in combat, especially given that they prevented a full-on nuclear war since the CIA was well-aware of the role that the mutants played in the incident.
 Or at the very least, acknowledging that these are the last people you'd want to provoke and make angry!
 Instead: Both sides just see the potential threat presented by these powerful individuals and try to blow them up with missiles.
 After just seeing one of the mutants lift a submarine with his power!